The Teahouse of the August Moon (film): Plot

-Misfit Captain Fisby (Glenn Ford) is sent to Americanize the village of Tobiki on Okinawa, the largest of the Ryukyu Islands.
-His commanding officer, Colonel Wainwright Purdy III (Paul Ford), assigns him a wily local, Sakini (Marlon Brando), as interpreter.
+Misfit Captain Fisby is sent to Americanize the village of Tobiki on Okinawa, the largest of the Ryukyu Islands.
+His commanding officer, Colonel Wainwright Purdy III, assigns him a wily local, Sakini, as interpreter.

 Fisby tries to implement the military's plans by encouraging the villagers to build a school in the shape of a pentagon, but they want to build a teahouse instead.
-Fisby gradually becomes assimilated to the local customs and mores with the help of Sakini and Lotus Blossom, a young geisha (Machiko Kyō).
+Fisby gradually becomes assimilated to the local customs and mores with the help of Sakini and Lotus Blossom, a young geisha.

 To revive the economy, he has the Okinawans manufacture small items to sell as souvenirs, but nobody wants to buy them.
 These include cricket cages and wooden Japanese footwear called geta.
 Then Fisby makes a happy discovery.
 The villagers distill a potent sweet potato brandy in a matter of days which finds a ready market in the American army.
 With the influx of money, the teahouse is built in next to no time.

-When Purdy sends psychiatrist Captain McLean (Eddie Albert) to check up on Fisby, the newcomer is quickly won over.
+When Purdy sends psychiatrist Captain McLean to check up on Fisby, the newcomer is quickly won over.
 This, even after Fisby greets McLean wearing geta, an army bathrobe (which Fisby claims is his kimono) and what Fisby terms an "air-conditioned" straw hat (the latter being headwear worn by Okinawan farmers).
 McLean later proves to be enthusiastic about organic farming.

 When Purdy doesn't hear from either officer, he shows up in person and surprises Fisby and McLean, the latter wearing a yukata (summer-weight kimono).
 They are leading a rowdy song at a party in full swing in the teahouse.
 Purdy orders the building and distillery destroyed.
 In a burst of foresight, the villagers break up old water urns rather than the brandy storage and only dismantle the teahouse, hiding the sections.

 The village is chosen by the Supreme Commander of the Allied Powers (SCAP) as an example of successful American-led democratization.
 This leads to Colonel Purdy's regretting his actions and to reassembling the teahouse.